altocodenl/TODIS/readme.md

          = 20
        = 20
 ```

-**DEAR READER: this treatise is in its [Hadean stage](https://en.wikipedia.org/wiki/Hadean); everything below this message has to undergo intense transformations to achieve a more stable shape.
-Below are very roughly sketched areas.
-They are quite unreadable.
-If they don't make sense to you, it's likely because they don't make sense at all, yet.**

 everything inside the define is frozen, not expanded. everything is expanded when the call happens. no precooking of things, even static ones.